 Wreck Room - A Destruction Experience, Standard Wrecking

 The Wreck Room in Las Vegas is a unique experience that allows you to smash, break, and destroy everyday items in a safe area.
-Kitted out in a helmet and safety gear, and equipped with a bat or crowbar, head into the wreck room and vent your frustrations on TVs, bottles, plates, and furniture.
+Kitted out in a helmet and safety gear equipped with a bat or crowbar, head into the wreck room and vent your frustrations on TVs, bottles, plates, and furniture.
 Best of all, there’s no need to clean up the mess afterward!

 Glassblowing by Torch